c-chiniquy/iglo/docs/DESIGN-DECISIONS.md

 # Coding guidelines

-- Every iglo object that must be initialized before it can be used will contain some variant of these functions:
+- All iglo objects that must be initialized before they can be used will follow this design pattern:
   - `bool Load();`\
     This initializes the object.
 Will replace existing instance if already loaded.
   - `void Unload();`\